gvwilson/thirdbit/src/fiction/in-heck/index.md

 People exchanged looks and followed her.

 Gumption watched Maddy run off without a backward glance.
-He took one step after her,
-swore,
-and fell in behind the crowd instead.
+He took one step after her out of habit, swore under his breath, and fell in behind the crowd instead.

 He caught up with them in time to hear Mayor Lupus shout, "Enough!"